• Home

 Where is the battery on a Bentley Continental GT (393)?

-In the luggage compartment (boot) — there’s both a main battery and a starter battery under the carpet.
+In the luggage compartment (boot), under the carpet and covers.
+There are two — a main battery and a dedicated starter battery — not one battery in the engine bay.

 Why are there two batteries?

-The Continental uses a main battery plus a dedicated starter battery; for normal work follow the cover labelling in the boot.
+The Continental uses a main battery plus a separate starter battery to handle its heavy electrical load.
+For normal work, follow the cover labelling in the boot to identify the one you need.

 How long should I wait near the airbags?

-Give it a few minutes after disconnecting before working on airbags or pretensioners.
+Give it a few minutes after disconnecting before working on airbags or pretensioners, so any residual energy in those circuits has fully dissipated.

 If a warning light stays on after reconnecting, look up the code on autodtcs.com.